Best Soundbars in 2021

 You get what you pay for with audio electronics.
 The more expensive systems can afford to use materials and technologies that give you a better sound.
 It’s a simple as that.
 Or is it?
 This certainly used to be the case, but now you can get some pretty awesome audio quality, without breaking the bank.
 The TaoTronics Sound Bar Wired Wireless Bluetooth Audio Speaker is one of the cheapest soundbars systems you can buy, but it still provides an impressive audio soundscape, that will improve your home cinema experience.

 Firstly, it’s important to mention that – despite its quality – it’s still not going to trouble the Sonos or Bose products for sound quality.
 But, if you want a system for under $100, then this product should definitely be a consideration.
 It’s 34 inches long and contains 4 full-range Bluetooth speakers.
 This will improve the quality of your TV’s sound but isn’t going to give you a high-quality sound for playing music.
 It comes with a dedicated remote control and you can also control it by touch the device itself.
+Plus, it has wired or wireless options connect via Bluetooth and can be mounted on the wall.
+This product is our best value sound bar, so if you want to improve sound without spending hundreds of dollars, this is the best option.

 4 full-range speakers